Ralph-Zhou/ralph-zhou.github.io/_pages/information/intro.md

 Hello!
-I'm an incoming master student at Fudan University.
+I'm a first-year master's student at Fudan University.
 I received bachelor's degree from Harbin Institute of Technology in 2025.

 My research interests lie in Large Language Models, Multimodal Learning, and Agents.